 By distinguishing SI practices between farm level and landscape level helps policy makers and developing authorities in formulating strategies suited for different spatial scales.
 As mentioned in the work, blending practices of different field of actions can help in developing more holistic approach that can result in much better productivity leading towards the success in attaining sustainable intensification .
 It gives a clear understanding and clarification of the results that can be obtained through the adoption of various practices, i.e., we can anticipate which area will be developed through following different practices.
-It also highlights the importance of knowledge network, cooperation of stakeholders ,policy makers and various sectors of society which is essential for the successful transition towards SI.
+It highlights the importance of knowledge network, cooperation of stakeholders ,policy makers and various sectors of society which is essential for the successful transition towards SI.
 The framework’s application requires consideration of local contexts, flexible application across overlapping fields, and should have inclusive strategies that support knowledge sharing and equitable access to resources.

 There are other frameworks developed for conceptualizing sustainable intensification, such as the one by Helfenstein et al. (2020) which integrates land system science perspectives with land manager decision-making processes across multiple spatial scales.
 This framework explicitly incorporates farm-scale decisions while also considering larger spatial influences from national to global levels.
-The assessment of sustainable intensification pathways follows three key steps: analyzing external and internal drivers of land use change, evaluating agricultural land system changes, and assessing SI outcomes and trade-offs across different scales.
+The assessment of sustainable intensification pathways follows three key steps: analysing external and internal drivers of land use change, evaluating agricultural land system changes, and assessing SI outcomes and trade-offs across different scales.